Joy Browne: Career

-On September 30, 2010, Dr. Browne joined the cast of the off-Broadway play My Big Gay Italian Wedding for three performances.
+On September 30, 2010, Browne joined the cast of the off-Broadway play My Big Gay Italian Wedding for three performances.

-Browne was often called the antonym to radio advice host Laura Schlessinger, and has inspired a legion of radio hosts.

-Browne's call-in therapy show was heard for two decades at 710 WOR in New York and was syndicated to other cities.
+Browne's call-in therapy show was heard for two decades at 710 WOR in New York and was syndicated to other cities via the WOR Radio Network.
 She was released by WOR on December 20, 2012, after iHeartMedia bought the station and brought in its own network hosts.
 Bumper music for the show was often the bass line from the Nick Lowe song "Cracking Up."

-Beginning in January 2013, Dr. Joy was heard on Radio America from Noon-3p.m.
+Beginning in January 2013, Browne was heard on Radio America from Noon-3p.m.
 ET on weekdays.
 On September 8, 2014, she switched to the Genesis Communications Network (GCN), continuing her syndicated radio show in the same time slot.

 Personal life and death

-Browne was married once (to Carter Browne, whom she divorced, although she kept her married name professionally) and had a daughter.
-Browne died suddenly in Manhattan on Saturday, August 27, 2016, aged 71.
+Browne was married once (to Carter Browne, whom she divorced, although she kept her married name professionally) and had a daughter, Patience Browne.
+Browne died in Manhattan on August 27, 2016, at the age of 71.